GSA/piv-guides/pages/template-2.md

 [This is what I want my link to say]({{site.baseurl}}/insertlink/)<!--Is that correct for this type of link?-->

-Link to an document outside the GSA IDManagment.gov website (opens a new window):
+Link to an document so that it opens a new window:

 [This is what I want my link to say](https://www.governmentagency.gov){:target="blank"}